Eric Stewart: 1968–1972: Strawberry Studios, Hotlegs

-In December 1969 a deal was struck with US producers Jerry Kasenetz and Jeffry Katz of Super K Productions to book the studios solidly for three months to record bubblegum songs, using the talents of Gouldman, Stewart, Godley and Creme.
+In December 1969, a deal was struck with the American record producers Jerry Kasenetz and Jeffry Katz of Super K Productions, to book the studios solidly for three months to record bubblegum songs, using the talents of Gouldman, Stewart, Godley and Creme.
 The income from the period of intense sessions allowed the owners to buy more equipment to turn it into "a real studio".
 "To begin with they were interested in Graham's songwriting and when they heard that he was involved in a studio I think they thought the most economical thing for them to do would be to book his studio and then put him to work there – but they ended up recording Graham's songs and then some of Kevin and Lol's songs, and we were all working together," Stewart said.

 The trio of Stewart, Godley and Creme produced a song, "Neanderthal Man", which was released in June 1970 by Philips Records under the name of Hotlegs.
 The single became a worldwide hit, reaching No. 2 in Britain and No. 22 in the US, and was followed by an album, Thinks: School Stinks (1970), which Stewart later described as "a little ahead of its time".
 The trio released another single, "Umbopo", under the name of Doctor Father.
 The singles and album tracks were all engineered by Stewart.

 Hotlegs embarked on a British tour supporting the Moody Blues in October 1970, with Gouldman playing bass.
 The tour was aborted after five nights when Moody Blues bassist and singer John Lodge became ill.
 When no further work for Hotlegs ensued, the band members agreed the band was defunct and resumed their session work.